kpobb1989/OllamaClientLibrary/README.md

     MaxPromptTokenSize = 4096, // Default is 4096 tokens.
 Increase this value if you want to send larger prompts AssistantBehavior = "You are a professional .NET developer.", // Optional.
 Default is "You are a world class AI Assistant"
     ApiKey = "your-api-key", // Optional.
 It is not required by default for the local setup Tools = null // Optional.
-Default is null.
-You can use the ToolFactory to create tools.
+You can use the ToolFactory to create tools, e.g. ToolFactory.Create<WeatherService>() where WeatherService is your class
 });

 // Call Ollama API